f33rn44nd00/SPOcrap/README.md

 ## Forms Automation
 After a user submits a form response: sending emails and some data processing/file copy and transformation of info with JSON shenanigans in Power Automate

+## Processing Word documents in SPO
+Reads a Word file through its XML structure, dumps it into an excel file using the header title the paragraph belongs to